Feral Druid Patch 9.1 Changes Analysis

 - Necrolord: Unbridled Swarm gives each tick of Adaptive Swarm a 60% chance to split into two when it jumps between targets.

-- Night Fae: Celestial Spirits reduces the cooldown, channel time and number of spell casts of Convoke the Spirits by 50%.
-Also increases the chance to trigger Feral Frenzy.
+- Night Fae: Celestial Spirits reduces the cooldown of Convoke the Spirits by 50%, and reduces the channel time to 3 seconds while only casting 12 spells.
+It also has an increased chance to trigger Feral Frenzy.

 - Venthyr: Sinful Hysteria extends the duration of Ravenous Frenzy by 0.2 seconds each time you gain a stack, and when the effect ends you gain 2% damage dealt and 1% Haste per stack present for 5 seconds.